fencosoft/fencosoft.github.io/index.md

 ### Schema Fields
-A schema field is an object that defines the name of the field, the data type of the field value and parameter values for the given data type.
+A schema field is an object that defines the name of the field, the data type of the field value and parameter values for the given data type when applicable.

 Let's use the field `productNumber` from our example above.
 We have declared that this field will return a random value of type `int`.